NAIT earns honour of fielding Junior Culinary Team Canada

 A chef wearing blue gloves uses tweezers to carefully place a piece of fried food on a white plate.
 The plate already contains a piece of meat, green vegetables, and red sauce.

 Junior Culinary Team Canada will train to compete in a restaurant-style event featuring a three-course meal at the World Culinary Cup in Luxembourg in 2026 and at the IKA Culinary Olympics in 2028.
-NAIT instructors – including Nigel Webber (Culinary Arts '04, Cook '94) and Enrico Caparas – will volunteer extra time to help prepare students.
+NAIT instructors – including Nigel Webber (Culinary Arts '04, Cook '94) and Enrico Caparas – will volunteer extra time to help coach students.

 “We do this because of the impact it ultimately has on these aspiring culinary professionals,” says Dennis Sheppard, dean of the JR Shaw School of Business, which oversees NAIT’s culinary programs.